Blue-Labs/misty/README.md

 # Misty
-All examples in this project will use the hostname `misty.blue-labs.org' and the realm `misty'.
+All examples in this project will use the hostname *misty.blue-labs.org* and the realm *misty*.
 My web content is all served via nginx and I'll use the standard default settings and locations per nginx.
 Defaults locations as per the [Crossbar.io](https://crossbar.io) examples are also used as much as possible.
+Both the WAMP router and provider are run as user *non-root*.
+Pick any unprivileged username you feel like and remember to adjust instructions as needed.

 The following requirements will pull in additional packages.
 The below list should get everything for you.

-## Requirements:
+## Requirements

-### Overall requirements:
+### Overall requirements
 * a WAMP setup, I use the crossbario router and python modules
 * a webserver
 * an LDAP database